22 Tasks

 Tasks

-When we break down a user story or a requirement into smaller pieces, we are creating tasks.
+When we break down a user story or a requirement into smaller pieces, we create tasks.
 In short:

 A Task is one piece of development work that needs to be carried out by one developer to construct part of a user story/requirement.